 Sound practitioners also use fully conscious counselling debriefing, situational analysis, biofeedback based methods where the person is taught to control physical and mental responses and mindfulness.

 Because of the varied nature, causes and presentations of PTSD it is important for the practitioner to be multi-skilled and not just have one way of doing it, since individual clients are varied.

 Stuart is a trained clinical hypnotherapist and analyst (psychodynamic and cognitive behavioural) who is trained in a range of PTSD therapy methods including “trauma run” hypnotherapy processes.
 He is also trained in mindfulness, visualisation, NLP, psychotherapy and situational analysis methods of analysis and debriefing.
 Stuart is professionally registered as a hypnotherapist, psychotherapist, life coach, analyst, counsellor and complementary therapist.
 He is on the FHT and CNHC Professional Standards Authority Accredited Registers.

 Stuart is also a former member of the Territorial Army and has signed the official secrets act.
 He accepts ex military and serving military personnel as clients and has worked with personnel from a number of services including special forces.

-Post traumatic Stress Disorder, PTSD, Stress, Trauma, abuse, violence, abuse victim, abuse trauma, war trauma, battle trauma, military trauma, accident trauma, bereavement trauma, relationship trauma, trauma of assault, trauma of near death, psychotherapy, CBT, hypnotherapy, psychoanalysis, counselling, trauma debriefing, CBASP, situational analysis, anger management, stress management, counsellor, psychotherapist, psychologist, psychoanalyst, hypnotherapist, Edinburgh, Stirling, Falkirk, Glasgow.
+Post traumatic Stress Disorder, PTSD, Stress, Trauma, abuse, violence, abuse victim, abuse trauma, war trauma, battle trauma, military trauma, accident trauma, bereavement trauma, relationship trauma, trauma of assault, trauma of near death, psychotherapy, CBT, hypnotherapy, psychoanalysis, counselling, trauma debriefing, CBASP, situational analysis, anger management, stress management, counsellor, psychotherapist, psychologist, psychoanalyst, hypnotherapist, Edinburgh, Dublin, Falkirk, Glasgow.